 When I was a working mom with a full-time job it was sometimes difficult to balance the work with my personal life and the time I wanted to spend with my family.

 Sometimes I was so tired that I really wasn’t in the mood for playing and having a special time with my son.

 But I realized that special time is really healing both of us and it’s giving us the opportunity to know each other better and to disconnect from the daily hustle.

 Once a child feels disconnected from the parents he will engage in a lot of negative behaviors and the whole relationship with him will be affected.
 Spending some time with him every day prevents this from happening and most of all it gives him the chance to feel how loved and cherished he is.

 When I had a full-time job I tried to plan the special times to be sure I have enough time to spend with Bogdan and give him my full attention.
 In the morning we woke up 10 minutes earlier to have time for cuddle and play.
 This made the whole morning routine go smoother and without (too many) complaints.

-In the afternoon after coming back from work, I never planned anything in the first half an hour and I only focused on spending time with Bogdan.
+In the afternoon after coming back from work, I never planned anything for the first half an hour and I only focused on spending time with Bogdan.